KNeugent/BinaryStarSpectraCombine/README.md

 This program combines model spectra from two different types of stars to create a final combined binary-star spectrum.
 It also uses basic stellar astrophysics equations to calculate how the wavelength-dependent flux would change in the following circumstances:
 * The mass (luminosity) of the star or its spectral type (dwarf, giant, supergiant) is changed
 * A reddening correction is applied
 This program formed the basis of [Neugent et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018AJ....156..225N/abstract) and has been applied to the red supergiant [MARCS models](https://marcs.astro.uu.se) and the B-type star [BSTAR06 models](http://tlusty.oca.eu/Tlusty2002/tlusty-frames-BS06.html).
 However, it can be generalized to combine model or observed spectra from any two types of stars.

-## Methodology
+The helper functions within the code can also be used to redden a single spectrum, or to transform the wavelength-dependent flux to what you would expect for a more or less massive star of the same temperature.

 ## Using this code